OuhscBbmc/redcap-migration/migration-to-new-server.md

   Consider if there are better ways to accomplish these goals, or clearer ways to communicate the ideas.

-Today's definition of migration {Will}
+Today's definition of migration 🌳
 ---------

 When we say "migration", we mean transitioning from one (db+web) server to another.